 Since your gut microbiome is connected to the well-being of so many other parts of your body, if it's off, then chances are something else is going to be out of whack too.
 Even very healthy people can do things that put their gut off balance without knowing it, and anyway, our modern Western lifestyle is definitely less than ideal for supporting gut health.
 Things like exposure to chemicals in water, getting antibiotics into your system through food or medications, eating processed foods, or just getting stressed out can do a number on your bacteria.

 Here's the Good News:

-With a few conscious everyday changes, you can get your gut microbiome back to its optimal state.
-Let me guess: you've probably already got a lot of ideas running through your head, but just in case you're looking for extra inspiration, we have a few really doable––and actually fun––things you can do to support your gut health on a daily basis.
+With a few conscious everyday changes, you can give your gut microbiome the TLC it needs to maintain its delicate balance.
+You've probably already got a lot of ideas running through your head, but just in case you're looking for extra inspiration, we have a few really doable––and actually fun––things you can do to support your gut health on a daily basis.

 1. Get a water bottle or cup that you love, and use it!

 You already know that drinking lots of water is good for you.
 But we also know that it can be hard to make sure you're getting all the water you should ideally have in a day, especially when you're on the go.
 So if you regularly find yourself staring down that fourth or fifth cup of water, silently hoping that it will drink itself, try coming at things from a different angle.